 What are the Main Risks of this Task?

-Data risk: a payslip involves an employee to be paid.
+Data risk: a payslip involves an employee being paid.
 There is therefore access to all the sensitive data of the latter

 Payment risk: a payment default can quickly embarrass a company and lead to significant financial penalties

 The risk related to fictitious jobs: it is a question of creating a phantom employee who has a contract with the company and who will therefore receive a salary and will even be able to claim unemployment benefits after a real/false dismissal.

 How to Apply the Separation of Duties in this Specific Example?